 Who we are:

-The Youth Service Project team on the high school level consists of Lauren Pomerantz, LCSW and Allison Hartman, LCSW.
-Both Lauren and Allison provide individual on-site counseling and groups for students in a confidential environment for teenagers to discuss issues such as drug/alcohol use, peer pressure, coping skills, self image, and relationship issues.
+The Youth Service Project team on the high school level consists of Elizabeth Coritt, LMSW and Natalie Ramos, LMSW.
+Both Elizabeth and Natalie provide individual on-site counseling for students in a confidential environment for teenagers to discuss issues such as drug/alcohol use, peer pressure, coping skills, self-image, and relationship issues.
 Youth Outreach Workers are also available after-school or by appointment at the offices of Scarsdale Edgemont Family Counseling Service in the Harwood Building.

 Programs for SHS students:

 Peer Leadership is a program that develops growth and leadership for teens by mentoring younger students.
-Peer Leaders help lead the 9th grade orientation, and work with small groups of 9th graders about positive decision making and social challenges.
-Peer Leadership has limited enrollment for 11th and 12th graders and meets weekly at the Girl Scout House on Tuesday evenings.
+Peer Leaders help lead the 9th grade orientation, and work with small groups of 9th graders about positive decision-making and social challenges.
+Peer Leadership has limited enrollment for 11th and 12th graders and meets weekly in the Learning Commons.